Does medical imaging really help you with your aches and pains?

 To learn more

-To learn more about medical imaging, check out the podcast « Parle-moi de santé » produced by one of our physiotherapists, Alexis Gougeon.
+To learn more For more information on medical imaging, listen to the podcast " Tell me about health " produced by one of our physical therapists, Alexis Gougeon.
 Episode #27 addresses this topic.

 Episode #27 of Parle-moi de santé (medical imaging)